How to choose a Web Hosting? Understanding the Different Types of Web Hosting:

 Linux vs. Windows, Do I need Linux hosting or Windows hosting?

 Linux operating systems are the most commonly used by the web hosting providers as it is open source os, more secure and efficient.
-Linux also has more of the features web designers expect(PHP, HTML, WordPress, All CMS' etc), so unless you have websites which need specific Windows applications, Linux is the preferred choice.
+Linux also has more of the features web designers expect(PHP, HTML, WordPress, All CMS' etc), so unless you have websites that need specific Windows applications, Linux is the preferred choice.

 Windows applications which require a Windows server: